YunfeiG/skill-prediction/README.md

 This version of SP will handle racial differences instead of elin only.

+Update Nov 27, 2017, Brawler: You can no longer cast Mounting rage client side when Growing fury is active

-Update Nov 23, Gunner Burst fire -5 willpower cost armor roll support.
+Update Nov 23, 2017, Gunner Burst fire -5 willpower cost armor roll support.
 Priest Mana charge +15% charge speed armor roll support

 Update Nov 22, 2017: Point blank, blocks button spam and invalid skill casts, and becomes slow, it was not supposed to be that fast.